Catholic Central School (Latham, New York): History

 Saint Ambrose parish was founded in 1924.
 One year the parish school opened, staffed by the Sisters of the Presentation of the Blessed Virgin Mary.
 It moved to its current location in 1956.

 Merger

-In 2021, Catholic Central announced they would sell and close their Troy campus and relocate to the 19-acre St. Ambrose campus in Latham, creating a new regional K-12 campus through a merger with St. Ambrose.
-Albany Catholic Schools Superintendent Giovanni Virgiglio said that considerations that effected the decision to move to St. Ambrose were the convenience of the location to the areas from which the school draws its students, and the fact that Lansingburgh was a split campus with students having to cross the street to get to the cafeteria and gymnasium.
+In 2021, Catholic Central announced it would sell and close its Troy campus and relocate to the 19-acre St. Ambrose campus in Latham, creating a new regional K-12 campus through a merger with St. Ambrose.
+Albany Catholic Schools Superintendent Giovanni Virgiglio said that considerations that affected the decision to move to St. Ambrose were the convenience of the location to the areas from which the school draws its students, and the fact that Lansingburgh was a split campus with students having to cross the street to get to the cafeteria and gymnasium.